thecreation/assets-manager/README.md

 "PACKAGEKEY": true
 ```

-It will use default types config and use default options.
+It will use main files and use default options.

 2.use options only
 ```js